cristinae/teaching/mt2023/README.md

 * The illustrated transformer by Jay Alammar, a blog to understand the insights of a transformer [[blog]](https://jalammar.github.io/illustrated-transformer/)
 <br>

+## Related Exercises

+We will do some simple excercises during the lectures and devote one lecture only for exercises.
+We recommend that you practice every week with additional related [exercises](https://lms.sulb.uni-saarland.de/moodle/course/view.php?id=8655).
+These exercises will not be corrected at class and bear in mind that they are not exhaustive, not all the topics that will be evaluated are covered.

 ## Syllabus

 ### Week 1